phylixal/EnhanceChemdraw/README.md

 ## Tips

 I use `chemdraw Professional Version 15.0.0.106`.
-Maybe it is necessary to modify the source code to detect the chemdraw window correctly, if another version of chemdraw is used.
+If another version of chemdraw is used, maybe it is necessary to modify the source code to detect the chemdraw window correctly.
 ```
 #ifWinActive ChemDraw ahk_class CSWFrame
 ```